AEModernMCPort/Applied-Energistics-2/README.md

 ## Building

-1. Clone this repository via
-   Download Zip or Release and extract in a new folder.
+1. Download Zip or Release and extract in a new folder.
 2. Open terminal and run gradlew build (or "sudo ./gradlew build" if your on linux)